ZeDespo/accurate-melee-marth/README.md

 - Gives Marth a horizontal and veritcal boost when using move 1 in the air.
 - Cancellable move 1, so you can better enable combos.

+### Up Special

+- Jigglypuff vs Roy matchup feels
+- Reverse hitbox with a base knockback of 130.

 ### Up Throw

 - Decreased base knockback to better enable combos.